Apple’s 2005 and 2020 WWDC keynotes: Eerily similar—and worlds apart

 2005 was a long time ago—not just for Apple, but the tech industry, period.

 Watching any Steve Jobs keynote is a wistful portal into the past, and always will be.
-Paul Otellini, the Intel CEO who appears at the end of Jobs’ presentation—good-naturedly introducing a 1996 ad in which Apple had mocked both Intel’s chips and its “bunny suit” ad campaign—is gone, too.
+Paul Otellini, the Intel CEO who appears at the end of Jobs’s presentation—good-naturedly introducing a 1996 ad in which Apple had mocked both Intel’s chips and its “bunny suit” ad campaign—is gone, too.
 2005 was a long time ago, not just for Apple, but the tech industry, period.

 Judged as an accomplishment for Apple, the news at the 2020 keynote easily trumps that of the 2005 edition.
-Steve Jobs was fond of bragging that Apple was the only technology company vertically-integrated enough to make “the whole widget.”
+Steve Jobs was fond of bragging that Apple was the only technology company vertically integrated enough to make “the whole widget.”
 That’s about to be true of the Mac from the processor up, completing a vision decades in the making.

 Still, the 2005 keynote remains special.
 It’s impossible to rekindle that moment in time, but I’m glad we can revisit it—even if the exciting future it spells out is now officially history.